 How will Metro spend your tax dollars?
 The answer will materialize soon as councilmembers work through Nashville’s annual budget process.

 As one piece of the puzzle, the council has been hearing from the leaders of city agencies.
-The council will also hear public comments from residents in June.
+The council will also hear public comments from residents on June 2.
 All of these inputs could lead to changes to Mayor Freddie O’Connell’s initial $3.8 billion spending proposal.

 Typically, the Metro Council makes small adjustments to the mayor’s plan.
 Last year, for example, programs related to domestic violence gun dispossession and spay and neuter services were among the modifications.